codetheweb/tuyapi/README.md

 });
 ```

 This should report the current status, set the device to the opposite of what it currently is, then report the changed status.
+The above examples will work with smart plugs; they may need some tweaking for other types of devices.

 See the [setup instructions](docs/SETUP.md) for how to find the needed parameters.

 ## 📝 Notes
 - Only one TCP connection can be in use with a device at once.
 If using this, do not have the app on your phone open.
 - Some devices ship with older firmware that may not work with `tuyapi`.
-If you're experiencing issues, please try updating the device's firmware in the offical app.
+If you're experiencing issues, please try updating the device's firmware in the official app.

 ## 📓 Docs